rubyfu/RubyFu/module_0x4__web_kungfu/ruby2javascript.md

 ## CoffeeScript
+ is a programming language that transcompiles to JavaScript.
+It adds syntactic sugar inspired by Ruby, Python and Haskell in an effort to enhance JavaScript's brevity and readability.

-Ruby CoffeeScript is a bridge to the official CoffeeScript compiler.
+**Ruby** CoffeeScript gem is a bridge to the official CoffeeScript compiler.
 CoffeeScript combines the awesomeness of Ruby and Python syntax.

 ### Quick CoffeeScript Review